terranum-ch/ToolMap-user-doc/doc/usermanual/fonctionalities.rst

 Information window
 ------------------------------

-The information window is accessible with the menu :guilabel:`window --> information window`.
-It displays informations about selected features or layer.
+The information window is accessible with the menu :menuselection:`Window --> Information window`.
+It displays information about selected features or layer.

 Feature tab
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^